nheijermans/vim-ipython/README.rst

 ---------------
 Known issues:
 ---------------
-- For now, vim-ipython only connects to an ipython session in progress.
+- For now, vim-ipython only connects to an IPython session in progress.
-- The standard ipython clients (console, qtconsole, notebook) do not currently display the result of computation which they did not initialize.
+- The standard IPython clients (console, qtconsole, notebook) do not currently display the result of computation which they did not initialize.
 This means that if you send print statements for execution from within Vim, they will only be shown inside the vim-ipython shell buffer, but **not** within any of